Affect consciousness: As a predictor of change in psychotherapy

 It has been shown that in brief time-limited psychotherapy high levels of affect consciousness predict more extensive changes in symptoms and problems.
 On the other hand, Solbakken, Hansen, Havik, & Monsen demonstrated that in open-ended psychotherapy focusing on the experience and expression of emotion, low levels of AC at the onset of treatment predicted greater changes in symptoms, relational difficulties, and personality disorder traits.
 Thus, under such psychotherapeutic conditions low AC represent primarily an increased potential for change.

 Mentalization

 It has been suggested that affect consciousness and the concept of mentalization partly overlap.
 Both mentalization theory and affect consciousness theory argue that the child's experience and expression of affects develop in relationship (primarily between one or more primary caregivers and the infant).
-On the other hand, affect consciousness theory focuses more strongly on the biological foundations for affect differentiation and the adaptive properties inherent in discrete affects while emphasizing the individual's own perception and organization of his or her own affects.
+On the other hand, affect consciousness theory focuses more strongly on the biological foundations for affect differentiation and the adaptive properties inherent in discrete affects while emphasizing the individual's own perception and organization of their own affects.